-To showcase why the framework is so useful for data scientists, we are contrasting the definition workflow that a scientist undergoes while using OpenAPI without and with GAS Generator in Fig. 4 and Fig. 5.
+To showcase why the framework is so useful for data scientists, we are contrasting the service creation and use that a scientist undergoes while using OpenAPI without and with GAS Generator in Fig. 3 and Fig. 4.

-The workflow in Fig. 4 showcases a typical workflow as promoted by the developers of Swagger codegen [39].
-The user identifies from his use case an OpenAPI schema that is used to generate the code.
-However, this is an unnecessary high entry barrier as the creation of these schemas is complex.
+The workflow in Fig. 3 showcases a typical workflow as promoted by the developers of Swagger codegen [37].
+The user identifies from his use case an OpenAPI schema that becomes the basis to generate the code.
+However, this results in an unnecessary high entry barrier as the creation of OpenAPI schemas is complex.
 While using the swagger code generator, a variety of code stubs in many different languages can be created.
 The code generated requires an unnecessary high entry barrier as we next need to identify how and where we include an implementation of a function that we want to expose as a REST service.
 Once complete, the rest of the activity requires the remaining steps to be executed by hand, but scripts could be developed to automatize it.